dakhtar6/tfquizgame/README.md

 Hello!

-This is a simple true or false quiz game consisting of 10 questions and written in React, templated using create-react-app, and hopefully in the near future, covered by unit tests.
+This is a simple true or false quiz game consisting of 10 questions and written in React, templated using create-react-app, and tested via jest and enzyme.
 The styling is simple, and the app is meant to be viewed on the latest browsers (makes use of viewport vh/vw sizing units).

-Even though the directions stated not to use the most basic solution to build the demo, I didn't think it necessary to go out of the way to add complexity or dependence upon 3rd parties.
-Somethings I chose not to do were add a CSS preprocessor or use Bootstrap, since the style here was very minimal.
-I also chose not to use a fancy second tier solution like Next or Razzle, or use Redux, since I though core React to be more than powerful enough to handle the logic required.
-After all, overengineering is a real problem, and I didn't want to include extra complexity just for the sake of looking cool while really just being a tool.
-What I have here gets the job done, yet still leaves the door open for future growth. <br>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).